shamshad74/VPC-with-servers-in-private-subnets-and-NAT/README.md

 # STEPS:

 # step 1
-Create The VPC
+# Create The VPC
 1. Open the Amazon VPC console
-2. On the dashboard, click on "Create VPC."
+2. On the dashboard, click on "Create VPC"
-3. Under "Resources to create," select "VPC and more."
+3. Under "Resources to create," select "VPC and more"
 4. Configure the VPC:
-    - Provide a name for the VPC in the "Name tag auto-generation" field.
+    - Provide a name for the VPC in the "Name tag auto-generation" field
-    - For the IPv4 CIDR block, leave it as default suggestion.
+    - For the IPv4 CIDR block, leave it as default suggestion
 5. Configure the subnets:
-    - Set the "Number of Availability Zones" to 2 for increased resiliency across multiple Availability Zones.
+    - Set the "Number of Availability Zones" to 2 for increased resiliency across multiple Availability Zones
-    - Specify the "Number of public subnets" as 2.
+    - Specify the "Number of public subnets" as 2
-    - Specify the "Number of private subnets" as 2.
+    - Specify the "Number of private subnets" as 2
-    - For NAT gateways, choose "1 per AZ" to enhance resiliency.
+    - For NAT gateways, choose "1 per AZ" to enhance resiliency
     - For VPC endpoints, you can choose "None"
     - Regarding DNS options, clear the checkbox for "Enable DNS hostnames"

-Once you've configured all the settings, click "Create VPC"
+    - Once you've configured all the settings, click "Create VPC"

+6. Now you can see you are successfully Created VPC .

 ![Screenshot 2024-01-17 221659](https://github.com/shamshad74/VPC-with-servers-in-private-subnets-and-NAT/assets/117065471/c1bc026e-0a15-4084-880c-afd5ee4ce16c)